 - Other… – this opens a window where you can type in your own carrier.

 - Ship Speed – lets users know how soon the product should arrive.
-This field, combined with the created date, will default the expected date below.
+This field, combined with the created date, will define the expected date below.
 Note: Vendors can have a default shipping speed defined which will populate this field.

 - Submitted Method – enter the way you submitted the PO to the vendor by selecting a dropdown option.
-Te method is informational only and doesn’t affect functionality in iPoint.
+The method is informational only and doesn’t affect functionality in iPoint.

 - In Person – New in 9.0924

 - Expected Receive – this date can be automatically generated based on Ship Speed and Submitted Date.
 Or, you can enter a date manually.

 - Submitted Date/Time – this field defaults to the date when the PO was marked submitted, but it can be manually adjusted as necessary

 - Tracking # – enter the tracking number provided by your vendor.
 If you have a tracking number a Carrier entered, a Track Now link is available where you can perform a tracking search on the Carriers web page.
 Note: Website tracking only works on the five carriers listed at the top of the Carrier dropdown mentioned above.

 This tab will pull vendor information once you have filled in the Vendor from above.
 In order to auto-fill, you must have the information filled in for that Vendor in the Vendor Details.
 You can always edit the following information where it will be updated in the Vendor Details.

 To view the full Vendor details in the Vendors module, simply click the View Vendor button.